Who or What is ANZEF?

 I give [insert gift] to the Royal Australian and New Zealand College of Ophthalmologists (ABN 80 000 644 404) (RANZCO) for its purposes.
 It is my wish that this gift is allocated for its work in the Australia and New Zealand Eye Foundation.

 I give the residuary of my estate to the Royal Australian and New Zealand College of Ophthalmologists (ABN 80 000 644 404) (RANZCO) for its purposes.
-It is my wish that as far as it seems to them to be practicable or feasible, that this gift is allocated for its work in the Australia and New Zealand Eye Foundation.
+It is my wish that this gift is allocated for its work in the Australia and New Zealand Eye Foundation.

 How might my bequest be used?